 9. Reviewer will return all Subject Information and copies thereof which have been provided by Thorne in written, printed, or computer-readable form, upon demand from Thorne.

 10. The parties hereto agree that a breach of this Agreement by way of disclosure of Subject Information by Reviewer to unauthorized persons or the unauthorized production, reproduction, sale and/or use of approaches, procedures, methods, models, products, services, devices and/or computer programs by Reviewer which utilize or incorporate any portion of Subject Information will cause irreparable and immediate harm to Thorne for which money damages alone could not compensate him; and that, therefore, in the event of such a breach, Thorne shall be entitled to all equitable relief, including injunction restraining such breaches and further breaches of this Agreement, without the posting of, any bond or other security or proof of damage, as well as to other legal remedies.

+Excepting your right to seek such relief, all claims and matters in question arising out of this Agreement or the relationship between the parties created by this Agreement, whether sounding in contract, tort or otherwise, shall be resolved by binding arbitration pursuant to the Federal Arbitration Act.
+The arbitration shall be administered by the American Arbitration Association (“AAA”).
+There shall be three arbitrators.
+Each party shall designate an arbitrator, who need not be neutral, within thirty (30) days of receiving notification of the filing with the AAA of a demand for arbitration.
+The two arbitrators so designated shall elect a third arbitrator.
+If either party fails to designate an arbitrator within the time specified or the two parties’ arbitrators fail to designate a third arbitrator within thirty (30) days of their appointments, the third arbitrator shall be appointed by the AAA.
+It is expressly agreed that the arbitrators shall have no authority to award punitive or exemplary damages, the parties hereby waiving their right, if any, to recover punitive or exemplary damages, either in arbitration or in litigation.

 11. The parties hereto warrant and represent that the individual persons executing this Agreement are duly authorized to execute the Agreement on behalf of their respective parties.